-Global climate change targets have encouraged countries all over the world to put policies in place to reduce their carbon emissions and this pressure will inevitably be transferred to businesses and consumers alike.
+Global climate change targets have encouraged countries, including the UK, to put policies in place to reduce their carbon emissions, and this pressure is inevitably transferred to businesses.

 As world leaders and pressure groups call for more to be done to reduce carbon emissions, businesses will be under more pressure than ever to comply with ever more challenging economic conditions and stringent regulations.

-The only way businesses will be able to keep the costs of energy low is by reducing their usage and complying with energy efficiency policies.
-A proposed non-domestic smart meter roll-out will help SMEs keep a closer eye on consumption, hopefully encouraging a greater awareness of how much energy they are using.
+There are a number of ways to do this, the rollout of free commercial smart meters, for example, can help SMEs keep a closer eye on consumption, hopefully encouraging greater awareness of how much energy they are using.

-Following on from the last point, the cost of continuing to use carbon intensive energy sources will not just be to the environment.
-The UK have a variety of ‘green taxes’ which, it is hoped, will incentivise non-domestic users to reduce their reliance on carbon fuels through taxing their use and rewarding the uptake of renewables.
+The cost of using carbon-intensive energy sources is not just to the environment.
+The UK has a variety of ‘green taxes’ which aim to incentivise businesses to reduce their reliance on carbon fuels through taxing their use and rewarding energy efficiency initiatives and the uptake of renewables.

 In 2015, revenue from environmentally-related taxes was reported, by the ONS, to be £46 billion, making up 2.5% of the UK’s GDP.
-There are four types of environmental tax; energy, transport, pollution and resource, but three-quarters of the revenue raised did come from those taxes imposed on energy.
+There are four types of environmental tax; energy, transport, pollution and resource, but 75% of revenue raised comes from taxes imposed on energy.

 You may have seen additional charges on your energy bill relating to the Climate Change Levy (CCL).
-This is a tax imposed on the use of electricity, gas and solid fuels.
-You don’t pay this if you’re a business that only uses a small amount of energy, a domestic energy user or a charity engaging in non-commercial activities – otherwise, you are eligible.
-For more information on the Climate Change Levy and how it affects your business, you can read our full guide here
+This is a tax imposed on the use of commercial electricity, gas and solid fuels.
+You are exempt if your business only uses a small amount of energy, a domestic energy user or a charity engaging in non-commercial activities.
+For more information on the Climate Change Levy and how it affects your business, you can read our full guide here.

-If you’re a large non-energy-intensive organisation such as a supermarket, bank, hotel or local authority you must also be registered to the CRC Energy Efficiency Scheme (formerly known as the Carbon Reduction Commitment).
+If you run a large non-energy-intensive organisation such as a supermarket, bank, hotel or local authority, you must also be registered to the CRC Energy Efficiency Scheme (formerly known as the Carbon Reduction Commitment).

 This scheme requires larger businesses to monitor and report their CO2 emissions from gas and commercial electricity use, allowing them to buy enough allowances to cover annual emissions.
-Failure to join the scheme, if you’re eligible, could result in fines of up to £45,000.
-And even if you are part of the scheme, failure to report accurately could also be costly with fines of £40 for every tonne of carbon you use outside of a five-percent margin of error.
+Failure to join the scheme or report accurately could result in heavy fines of up to £45,000.

 But it isn’t all stick and no carrot.
-There are rewards available for choosing to be energy efficient.
-Certain capital allowances exist which allow you to deduct the full cost of an energy efficient asset from your pre-tax profit.
-This can only be done once, as a form of ‘enhanced capital allowance’, but it still puts a bit of money back in your pocket if you take the trouble to invest in green assets e.g. cars with low CO2 emissions, energy and water saving equipment and new zero-emission goods vehicles.
+There are rewards for choosing to be energy efficient.
+Certain capital allowances exist which allow you to deduct the full cost of an energy-efficient asset from your pre-tax profit.
+Equally, investing in EV charging points, solar panels or other renewable energy assets can help to generate a profit for your business and reduce your costs.

 Supply Chain Disruption